How I work

 The quality of the relationship you have with your counsellor is the key to effective counselling: it is important that you get the right counsellor for you so that you feel safe and comfortable in the sessions.
 This is something you can find out more about at your initial assessment session.

 As well as working in private practice, I have worked for the charity Mind in Tower Hamlets and Newham within their BACP accredited counselling service and currently work within a University counselling service.
 The clients that I see are from diverse ethnic groups and cultural backgrounds.
 They come to counselling to get help with a wide range of issues.
 I have helped clients with obsessive compulsive disorder, anger management, work or course stress, general anxiety, life transition issues and relationship breakdown.
-I have also worked with clients who have been diagnosed as having bi-polar disorder (sometimes still referred to as manic depression) and schizophrenia.
 I have a specialist interest in working with young adults and with students of the performance arts.

 Before training as a counsellor I worked for many years in business management in the corporate sector.